Motivic action for Siegel modular forms: Motives and Beilinson's conjecture

 First, note that we only stated one direction of the conjecture in~\cite{Brumer_Kramer}.
 The converse requires two modifications: \begin{itemize} \item one excludes Siegel modular forms which are {\em Gritsenko lifts} (a variant of the Saito--Kurokawa lift; see loc. cit.\ and the references therein for details) \item as pointed out by Frank Calegari, to get a bijection, one also needs to account for abelian fourfolds with quaternionic multiplication: a modified version of the conjecture that account for this was given in~\cite{Brumer_Kramer_Corrigendum}. \end{itemize}

-Next, we explain how the following examples fit in the framework of the conjecture: \begin{enumerate} \item $A = E \times E$ for an elliptic curve $E$ over $\Q$, \item $A = E_1 \times E_2$ for two non-isogenous elliptic curves $E_1$ and $E_2$ over $\Q$, \item $A = R_{F/\Q} E$ for an elliptic curve $E$ over a quadratic field $F$. \end{enumerate} The first example is excluded by the assumption that $\End_\Q(A) = \Z$; indeed, the abelian surface $A = E \times E$ has $\End(A) \supseteq M_{2\times 2}(\Z)$.
+Next, we explain how the following examples fit in the framework of the conjecture: \begin{enumerate} \item $A = E \times E$ for an elliptic curve $E$ over $\Q$, \item $A = E_1 \times E_2$ for two non-isogenous elliptic curves $E_1$ and $E_2$ over $\Q$, \item $A = R_{F/\Q} E$ for an elliptic curve $E$ over a quadratic field $F$. \end{enumerate} The first example is excluded by the assumption that $\End_\Q(A) = \Z$; indeed, $\End_\Q(E \times E) \supseteq M_2(\Z)$.
 On the side of Siegel modular forms, one could consider the weight two modular form $f_0$ associated with $E$.
-Then there is two ways to obtain a Siegel modular form from $f_0$: \begin{itemize} \item let $f$ be the Yoshida lift of $f_0 \times f_0$; however, then $f$ is not cuspidal, \item let $f$ be the Saito--Kurokawa lift of $f_0$; however, then $f$ is presumably a Gritsenko lift (although we have not verified this). \end{itemize} Therefore, case (1) is ruled out on both sides of the conjecture.
+Then there is two natural ways to obtain a Siegel modular form from $f_0$ via theta lifting: \begin{itemize} \item let $f$ be the Yoshida lift of $f_0 \times f_0$; however, then $f$ is not cuspidal, \item let $f$ be the Saito--Kurokawa lift of $f_0$; however, then $f$ is presumably a Gritsenko lift (although we have not verified this). \end{itemize} Therefore, case (1) is ruled out on both sides of the conjecture.

-Case (2) is also ruled out by the assumption that $\End_\Q(A) = \Z$.
-Indeed, $\End(E_1 \times E_2) \supseteq \Z \times \Z$.
-Nonetheless, one can consider the associated weight two modular forms $f_1$, $f_2$ and the Yoshida lift of $f_1$, $f_2$.
+Case (2) is also ruled out by the assumption that $\End_\Q(A) = \Z$, because $\End(E_1 \times E_2) \supseteq \Z \times \Z$.
+Nonetheless, one can consider the associated weight two modular forms $f_1$, $f_2$ and the Yoshida lift of $f_1 \times f_2$.
 As explained in Lemma~\ref{lemma:multiplicities}, one always has the automorphic representation~ $\pi_\emptyset$ of $\GSp_4(\A)$ which is generic at all places and hence paramodular.
-This means that there is a \textit{generic} paramodular Siegel modular form $f$ with Harish--Chandra parameter $(1,0)$ associated with $f_1$ and $f_2$.
+This means that there is a \textit{generic} paramodular automorphic form with Harish--Chandra parameter $(1,0)$ associated with $f_1$ and $f_2$.

 However, we have excluded this case on the side of Siegel modular forms by requiring the $f$ is holomorphic and paramodular.
 Indeed, if $S$ is an odd finite set of finite places such that the local representations associated with $f_1$ and $f_2$ are discrete series at these places (such a set may not exist in general), then the associated automorphic representation $\pi_S$ is not generic at $v \in S$ and hence not paramodular.
 In particular, there is no {\em holomorphic} paramodular Siegel modular form~$f$ associated with $f_1$ and $f_2$.
 In fact, this is the reason we assume that the Siegel modular form is non-endoscopic in our work.